19+ Hilariously Dirty Spanish Words You Don’t Wanna Say by Accident

-Pechuga, when used in reference to a person, conveys that you think of that person as a slab of meat.
+Pechuga, when used about a person, conveys that you think of that person as a slab of meat.
 Pecho, used when talking about meat, conveys that you don’t speak Spanish.

-You don’t always want to say pecho when talking about people (or yourself), since that can be awkward if you’re in the midst of a girls’ night out or something.
+You don’t always want to say pecho when talking about people (or yourself) since that can be awkward in the midst of a girls’ night out or something.
 If you actually want to talk casually about boobies (and not the blue-footed kind) with friends, in Ecuador you can use chichis in a playful sense and avoid sounding totally awkward.

 Clean meaning: Bag, shopping bag, sack

 Say funda instead, for the love of God.

 14. Pájaro / Pajarito

 This totally innocent word becomes an offensive slur when used in the wrong country.
 In many places, ave sounds heavy, awkward, or less-commonly used, and that’s where you’ll want to use pájaro to talk about our winged, flying friends.

 In other regions—namely the Caribbean and perhaps a few others—you should only ever use ave.